SUSE/doc-unversioned/trento/migration/systemd-install.md

     cp trento.key /etc/ssl/private/trento.key
     ```

-1. Create a directory for the generated trento.crt which is accessible by NGINX:
+1. Create a directory for the generated trento.crt.
+The directory must be accessible by NGINX:

     ```bash
     mkdir -p /etc/nginx/ssl/certs/